 Important Information to Consider Before Applying for the IEA

 The decision to enroll a student in the Individualized Education Account (IEA) Program should not be taken lightly.
 The information on this page includes some of the information parents and students should consider before applying for the IEA Program.
-Parents should read the IEA Parent Handbook for a comprehensive explanation of all the rights parents/students are waiving and their responsibilities once the student enrolls in the IEA Program.
+Parents should read the IEA Account Holder Handbook for a comprehensive explanation of all the rights parents/students are waiving and their responsibilities once the student enrolls in the IEA Program.

 Before applying to participate in the IEA Program, parents/students should carefully consider the following: